td512/rescue/README.md

 # Submodules

-This project has three main submodules.
+This project has two main submodules.
 - `rescue` - this is where the rescue system lives.
 You can chroot into it just as you would a regular system.
 See below for notes on functionality and how things work
 - `images` - this submodule contains OS images, just like you'd expect if you were using Hetzner.
 It's also the largest, so if you don't have very much disk space, *don't initialize this one*

+It's worthwhile to note that these submodules are hosted off site, and depending on the load of the system it may take a while to checkout the whole submodule.
+You will also need Git LFS installed to fully clone both submodules

 # Usage